Digital Platform for Property Rentals

-Tenants pay a $9.99 fee per application, while landlords pay $50 every 30 days to promote a listing on the Rentberry platform.
-They also pay $20 per property to cover costs associated with documents, rent collection, and data storage.
+Tenants pay a $9.99 fee per application, while landlords pay fifty dollars every thirty days to promote a listing on the Rentberry platform.
+They also pay twenty dollars per property to cover costs associated with documents, rent collection, and data storage.

 In addition to its main rental platform, Rentberry recently launched Happy Seniors, a similar tool for those residing in assisted-living facilities and senior-aged communities.

 Launched in 2020, this platform enables owners of senior communities to list vacancies online, and track metrics such as applications and resident satisfaction.

 Families, meanwhile, can use the platform’s social media features to stay connected with their loved ones (for instance, they might see photos of their loved one taking a walk outside or playing games with other seniors).

 Moving forward, Rentberry aims to establish a new trend that enables people to live and work from home across different rented locations.
 It calls this trend “flexible living.”